ellafranks/Guess-The-Professor/README.md

 3. Applying some general rules in order to clean and prepare the text
 4. Processing the text using Spacy
 5. Build a classification model to predict if the research paper was Julian Franks or La Porta
+6. Explore word embeddings with Word2Vec and TSNE